 The small square in San Blas has a simple but beautiful church; inside is a jewel of colonial art in America (a pulpit of San Blas carved in cedar ).

-It is well worth being able to enter the church to see it.
-In the square you can sit down to rest, around there are several shops and cafes.
+It is well worth entering the church to see it.
+In the square, you can sit down to rest, and around there are several shops and cafes.

 Hilario Mendivil Museum